Is your salon business failing?

 In all, it looks sad, dead, silent and a wasteland of what was once a great high-end town.
 Yes, it was I should know because in my hairdressing days I worked here for a while.
 This is a high-end Jewish community where there is plenty of money.
 Diamonds and gold were abundant, the people were strong and powerful through their business and relationships yet today it is totally dead.

-Can you imagine the affect this has on a town’s people?
+Can you imagine the effect this has on a town’s people?

 As we drive home after the coffee the drive despite being a stunning area is just line after line of homes up for sale, communities move out leaving a dust land of the past behind them.